 We’ll start our day with a hands-on workshop at The Burren Perfumery.
 A women-owned and run venture that draws inspiration from the region’s unique rocky landscape and the wildflowers that grow there.

-After a traditional afternoon tea at the hotel, we'll visit the iconic Cliffs of Moher.
+Later in the afternoon, we'll visit the iconic Cliffs of Moher.
 Here, you'll have the chance to take a short walk away from the crowds.
 Your guide will introduce you to the myriads of seabirds that nest in the rocky crevices while you absorb the panoramic views.

 Dinner and traditional music in a pub in tiny Doolin village is on tonight's agenda.
 Fiddling Irish style will have you singing along with the locals!

-Our final destination on this epic exploration of Ireland’s west coast is the bohemian city of Galway.
+Our final destination on this epic exploration of Ireland’s west coast is the bohemian city of Galway, a 1.5-hour drive north.
 The best way to get to know the city is through the eyes of a local.
 So, we've arranged a wonderful culinary walking tour of Galway.
 The tour brings the city to life.

-Galway is renowned for its exceptional cuisine, and tonight’s final dinner is at one of the city’s best Michelin starred restaurants.
-After dinner we'll converge onto one of Galway's many lively, music-filled pubs.
+Galway is renowned for its exceptional cuisine, and tonight’s final dinner is at one of the city’s best Michelin-starred restaurants.
+After dinner, we'll converge into one of Galway's many lively, music-filled pubs.

 Culinary Walking Tour